 There's no shortage of fabulous things to see and do in the St. Pete/Clearwater area.
 But commit to a bit of car time and you'll open up a whole new universe of entertainment and relaxation possibilities.
 Just 30 minutes will get you to Tampa and its myriad attractions, and a mere 90 minutes will let you tap Orlando's roster of rollicking family destinations.
 Both cities make for ideal day trips and their offerings will leave you with the feeling that you truly made the most of your St. Pete stay--for yourself and your family.

 Buy a CityPASS Tampa Bay and you'll save big on many of the spots you'll want to visit, including Busch Gardens, Tampa’s Lowry Park Zoo, and MOSI: the Museum of Science and Industry.
 CityPASS holders save 51% compared to combined regular box office prices.
-Learn more about saving with CityPASS.
+Learn more and purchase mobile CityPASS tickets, as well as ticket booklets here.

 From Waterparks to Aquariums: Tampa Bay Attractions